 - Mega Man X: Starting with Mega Man X2, X's legs can get upgraded to allow him to use their propulsion system to dash in the air when he finds a specific capsule in a level.
 The propulsion that allows him to air dash also allows him to Double Jump, so in most games he can only use one of the two before landing.
 Zero can get a similar ability in some games.

-- Mighty No. 9: The game's titular protagonist Beck as well as RAY possess the ability to dash midair multiple multiple as along as they are airborne, and they also can quickly descent to the ground with the Dive Dash maneuver but they won't have any control until they have landed.
+- Mighty No. 9: The eponymous protagonist Beck as well as RAY possess the ability to dash midair multiple multiple as along as they are airborne, and they also can quickly descent to the ground with the Dive Dash maneuver but they won't have any control until they have landed.
 The Dive Dash maneuver, however, can be used offensively when up close to enemies while in a position to dish out damage.
 Call can also dash in midair too by using a Patch plugged into her back but she lacks the Dive Dash ability that Beck and RAY are capable of.

 - Psychonauts 2: After helping Dion setup the "Aquatodome", Raz will remember a trick he was taught which allows him to perform a diagonal dive midair to either escape a sticky situation or squeeze more distance out of a jump.